-Orange roughy is managed on behalf of the New Zealand Government by the Ministry for Primary Industries.
+Orange roughy is managed on behalf of the New Zealand Government by Fisheries New Zealand (FNZ).

-The Ministry works in partnership with Deepwater Group - a not for profit organisation that works on behalf of fisheries quota owners.
+FNZ works in partnership with Deepwater Group - a not for profit organisation that works on behalf of fisheries quota owners.
 The two parties have developed a single joint-management framework with agreed strategic and operational priorities and workplans for New Zealand's deepwater fisheries.